 - Discourage individualism, encourage group-think: I think it goes without saying that this is how the majority of Christian denominations act, at least it sure does in my own experience.
-As for those of us in the body of Christ, we basically have 7 “core doctrines” that everyone holds to, more or less, but these aren’t even a statement of faith one is required to sign so much as what everyone in the body comes to eventually believe by the guidance of the Holy Spirit, and beyond those, one can interpret Scripture basically however they like and still be considered members.
+As for those of us in the body of Christ, we basically have 7 “core doctrines” that nearly everyone holds to, but these aren’t even a statement of faith one is required to sign so much as what everyone in the body comes to eventually believe by the guidance of the Holy Spirit (although most of us would argue that one does need to understand and believe Paul’s Gospel to be a member of the body of Christ), and beyond those, one can interpret Scripture basically however they like and still be considered members.

 - Impose rigid rules and regulations: Rules and regulations are an important part of most Christian denominations.
 Those of us in the body of Christ do tend to encourage following those of Paul’s exhortations that are relevant to us, as we understand them, but they aren’t rules one is required to follow “or else,” since “all is allowed us,” even if not everything is expedient.